-This is an interesting video that discusses the importance of providing holistic care for women during childbirth.
 I often describe the role of a doula by first describing Maslow’s hierarchy of needs.
 This is a concept that is taught in my course.
-It can be depicted like a pyramid with phsiologic needs and safety at the bottom of that pyramid, but three other layers on top.
+It can be depicted like a pyramid with physiologic needs and safety at the bottom of that pyramid, but three other layers on top.
 These include love/belonging, esteem, and self actualization.
 All of these needs are considered to be important to our happiness in life.

 In our current system, we have done a good job at paying attention to the physiologic and safety needs, but we have forgotten the whole rest of the pyramid that ultimately is necessary for complete health.
 That bottom part of the pyramid can also take up all the time and effort of a health care provider, depending on the situation.
 Because of this, doulas form an important part of the health care team as they work to provide the care at the top of the pyramid which then provides complete comprehensive care.

-Here’s a video that discusses the importance to paying attention to our clients social/physiological health during birth.
+It is important to pay attention to our clients social/physiological health during birth.

 Depression During Pregnancy and Beyond